flotpython/webintro/notebooks/62-vscode-extensions.md

 ## HTML CSS support

 * can't remember exactly what that brings precisely, but it has 5M downloads and I have been using it for a long time
+* my environment has completion for all property names and javascript native methods, I believe all this comes from that extension, although I cannot be 100% positive

 <!-- #endregion -->

 ## open in browser